 Is there a fax machine available in the Law Library?

 Yes.
-The cost for sending or receiving faxes is $1 per page, excluding the cover sheet.
+The cost for sending or receiving faxes is $1.50 for the first page and $1.00 for each additional page.

 May I make copies at the Law Library?